AlanLuu/lox-go/doc/file.md

     - `os.SEEK_END` or `2` – relative to the end of the file
     - A runtime error is thrown if `whence` is an invalid value or the file is in append mode when calling this method
 - `file.setBinary(bool)`, which takes in a boolean, sets the internal property of whether this file instance is open in binary mode, and returns the file instance itself
+- `file.sha1()`, which returns a string that is the hexadecimal representation of the file's sha1 hash
+- `file.sha1buf()`, which returns a buffer of the file's sha1 hash
+- `file.sha224()`, which returns a string that is the hexadecimal representation of the file's sha224 hash
+- `file.sha224buf()`, which returns a buffer of the file's sha224 hash
+- `file.sha256()`, which returns a string that is the hexadecimal representation of the file's sha256 hash
+- `file.sha256buf()`, which returns a buffer of the file's sha256 hash
+- `file.sha384()`, which returns a string that is the hexadecimal representation of the file's sha384 hash
+- `file.sha384buf()`, which returns a buffer of the file's sha384 hash
+- `file.sha512()`, which returns a string that is the hexadecimal representation of the file's sha512 hash
+- `file.sha512buf()`, which returns a buffer of the file's sha512 hash
 - `file.size`, which is the size of the file in bytes as an integer
 - `file.truncate(size)`, which changes the size of the file to `size` bytes specified as an integer
     - If the file is open in read mode (excluding read-write mode), this method throws a runtime error